The Ultimate Guide to Coaching, Counseling, & Mentoring

 What expertise and professional experience is required?
 The effectiveness of each approach depends on the practitioner's skillset:

-• Coaches: Often possess strong leadership and communication skills, with relevant coaching certifications adding value.
+• Coaches: Coaches often possess strong leadership and communication skills, with relevant coaching certifications adding value.
 Effective coaches can inspire and motivate individuals to achieve their goals.
+Although no 'official' qualifications are required to become a coach, coaches may benefit from additional coaching training from the International Coaching Federation to enhance their coaching values and skills (International Coaching Federation, 2024).

 • Make informed recommendations: Match your patients' needs with the most appropriate support system – coaching, counseling, or mentoring.